Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

-While white sapphires are appealing to some, we recommend considering a diamond for beautiful jewelry that can be worn every day and will last for years.
+Although white sapphires can look appealing to some, we recommend considering a diamond for beautiful jewelry that can be worn every day and will last for years.
 We suggest purchasing a diamond from a reputable and reliable vendor like James Allen or Blue Nile.

 As a part of the corundum family of minerals, sapphires are a type of aluminium oxide containing traces of titanium, iron, magnesium, copper and chromium.
 The minerals present in the stone’s composition help designate its color.

-Often used as a diamond substitute, white sapphire is a colorless stone that is generally much cheaper than a diamond.
-In most cases, white sapphires are yellow or grey stones that are heat-treated or chemically-treated—meaning they undergo a specific process to achieve their clear color.
+In general, white sapphires are much cheaper than diamonds.
+In most cases, white sapphires are actually yellow or grey stones that have been heat treated or chemically treated, meaning that they undergo a specific process to achieve their clear color.

-The GIA, for example, does not grade white sapphires—they only provide a report with basic details like color, carat weight and treatment.
+The GIA, for example, does not grade white sapphires—instead, they only provide a report with basic details like color, carat weight and treatment.
 The 4 C’s are still important components to consider, but other characteristics, such as color tone, purity and level of saturation must be assessed as well.

-Because of this, we generally recommend evaluating a white sapphire based on how it appeals to you without magnification.
-To assist you in reviewing a white sapphire, use the guide below.
+Because of this, we generally recommend evaluating a white sapphire (whether in a sapphire ring or any other type of jewelry) based on how it appeals to you without any magnification.
+To assist you in reviewing and assessing a white sapphire, use the guide below.

 When it comes to colored gemstones, a range of cutting styles exist.
-Details and grading scales for each style of cutting, for each colored gemstone would be a large and unfruitful undertaking for any lab entity.
+Details and grading scales for each style of cutting and each colored gemstone would be a large and unfruitful undertaking for any lab entity.

 When analyzing a white sapphire’s cut quality, take note of the following: